 The challenge of providing energy for cooking whilst conserving Rwanda’s remaining forests

 In Rwanda 98% of the population use biomass as fuel for cooking, resulting in approx. 7,000 deaths from air pollution annually as well as causing significant degradation and deforestation across the country.
-Generally rural communities cook over traditional three-rock-fires, whereas the urban population uses charcoal stoves.
 The total demand for conventional woody biomass for fuel and construction in 2009 was 4.8 million tonnes, although the sustainable supply potential for the same period was only 3.8 million tonnes.
 This results in a demand “gap” which is not met by sustainable supply and over time leads to overexploitation of sustainably managed areas, reducing the sustainable supply and further increasing the “gap”.

 Almost one fifth of Rwanda is forested, of which only 13% is natural forest held within protected areas (none is classed as primary forest).
 The remainder consists of poorly managed and generally overexploited eucalyptus and pine plantations owned by both State and Private individuals.
 It is these plantations that currently supply most of the biomass for fuel, although with BAU the gap between sustainable supply and demand becomes so large by 2020 that it is likely that the protected areas would be affected by illegal biomass collection.